raghuteja/Tech-Book/Data-Engineering/Architectures/Lambda-Architecture/README.md

 **Solution : ** Lambda Architecture

+### What is Lambda Architecture

+Lambda architecture is a data-processing architecture designed to handle massive quantities of data by taking advantage of both batch and stream-processing methods.

 ### Complete Credits

 1. [Big Data: Principles and best practices of scalable realtime data systems](https://www.amazon.in/Big-Data-Principles-Practices-Real-Time/dp/9351198065)